ministryofjustice/modernisation-platform-environments/terraform/environments/nomis/modules/weblogic/README.md

 Terraform module for creating Weblogic instances in a multi-AZ autoscaling group.

+### Warm pools

+Since the Weblogic instances have a very long initial start-up time, the module makes use of warm pools and lifecycle hooks.
+Lifecycle hooks allow the instance to indicate to the auto-scaling group that it is ready to enter service.
+This occurs once the Weblogic installation and setup script have completed (see user-data script).
+At this point the instance may be either put into active service as part of the load balancer target group or moved to the warm pool, where it enters a stopped state until it is required for service by an auto-scaling event.
+On exit from the warm pool the instance is started and another lifecycle hook is fired to indicate that it is in the ready state.
+This lifecycle hook is activated via a cron job that runs on boot.
+It does not check the state of the Weblogic service before firing, for this we instead rely on the load balancer health checks.

+The number of instances in the warm pool will be equal to the max size of the auto-scaling group minus the number of active instances in the ASG.
+This can be changed if desired by exposing some additional variables in the module.

+ ### Scaling

+ Currently there is only schedule based scaling in place, which scales the number of active instances to zero after 7pm and scales out again at 7am.
+We do not scale down the maximum number of instances, this has the affect of stopping the instances and moving them to the warm pool rather than deleting them.
+Obviously this will need to be revisited once we move to production and scaling policies are determined.

 ## Usage

 Pay particular attention to the `name` variable.
 This needs to be the same as the name used in the target databases internal Route 53 record, e.g. `db.<var.name>.xxxxxxxx.gov.uk`.